-Please would you answer the questions on the form at the bottom of the page and submit it to us.
+Please would you answer the questions on the form in the link below and submit it to us.

 If your symptoms are deteriorating or you have any concerns, please make an appointment to the respiratory nurse or a doctor as well.